 • Tomatoes: A can of crushed tomatoes adds acidity and richness to the broth.

 • Okra: Fresh or frozen — it naturally thickens the jambalaya and adds that classic Southern touch.
+If using frozen, be sure to let it thaw before adding to the recipe.

 • Finishing touches: Kosher salt and black pepper for seasoning at the end, plus optional green onions, parsley, and lemon wedges for a pop of freshness before serving.